karikera/vscode-nwjs-debug/README.md

 ## Use with multiple version

-Set version in launch.json.
+You can set version in `launch.json`.
 Use latest version by default

 ![launchver](img/launchver.png)

-Set version in nwjs.publish.json.
-Use latest version by default
+You can set version in `nwjs.publish.json` also.

 ![publishver](img/publishver.png)